viewing Apigee X documentation.

 foohas two addresses:

-In this case, both of the hostnames route to the same environment.
-This is a case where an enterprise exposes different hostnames for each partner, effectively giving each one a personalized domain name.
+Note that both of the hostnames route to the same environment.
+This gives each environment group a unique domain name.
 For Apigee hybrid, this scenario can use mTLS with a different certificate for each partner.

 About environment scope